 The Glock 19 has an overall length of 7.36 inches and a barrel length of 4.01 inches.
-It is a striker-fired single action pistol using a striker firing pin for operation rather than a traditional hammer and firing pin.
-This makes Glocks single action pistols, which means the pistol is cocked by the action of racking the slide and chambering the round.
-This simplifies operation, although the lack of a hammer means a Glock cannot be uncocked without pulling the trigger.
+It is a double-action pistol, meaning that after a round is chambered the pistol only requires pulling the trigger to set the firing pin and fire.
+Subsequent shots will also only require a single trigger pull.
+This eliminates the need to cock the hammer prior to firing but does introduce a slightly longer trigger pull.
 The basic Glock design incorporates three safeties, including a firing pin and drop safety, as well as a trigger safety.
 It does not have an external manual safety mechanism.

 The Sig P226 was originally developed from Sig Sauer’s P210 pistol as a replacement for the long-serving .45 ACP 1911A1 handgun.
 The resulting pistol failed to win the contract, which went to the Beretta M9 instead.
 Although the U.S. Navy also picked up the Beretta, early problems with metal quality resulted in cracked slides among pistols with high round counts.
 SEALs, who experienced defect-related accidents, turned to the Sig P226 instead, calling it the Mark 11.
 Adoption by U.S. police forces further raised the P226’s profile.

 The P226 is an all metal handgun with a metal frame.
 It has a fifteen-round magazine, an overall length of 7.72 inches, and a barrel length of 4.11 inches.
 Loaded, the gun has a weight of 2.28 pounds.
 Like the Glock 19 the P226 is also a double action pistol, although it also has a single action mode allowing the pistol to be manually cocked.
 It also features a decocking lever to lower the hammer without pulling the trigger.

 Heckler & Koch VP9